How do you define local?

 How do I apply?

-You can access the Local Food Grant through this website.
+You can access the all of our grant opportunities through this website.
 Once you have reviewed all of the grant guidelines and restrictions, and are certain your project aligns with our priorities, review the process and follow the "Start Application Here" button.
 This takes you to our online grants management system, where you can register your organization and begin the online application.

 How do I use the budget template in the application?

 Click here to access a step-by-step tutorial for those of you new to Excel.